The Tale of Custard the Dragon

 The poem ‘The Tale of Custard the Dragon’ is a ballad.
 It is a story of a little girl named Belinda who lived in her little white house with her four pets.
 She had a little black kitten, a little grey mouse, a little yellow dog and a dragon.
 She also had little red wagon which is her car.
 They lived together like a happy family.

 The name of black kitten was Ink and grey mouse was named as Blink.
 The dog’s name was Mustard because it was as sharp as mustard.
-The dragon was really and truly very coward and shy.
-Belinda called it ‘Custard’.
+The dragon was really and truly very coward, meek, modest and shy.
+Belinda called it ‘Custard’ due to its sweet and soft nature.

 Describing the appearance of the dragon the poet tells that Custard had big and sharp teeth.
 It had spikes on its upper body and had scales underneath its body.
 The mouth of dragon was like a fireplace as it was very hot.
-Its nose was like a chimney.
+Its nose was like a chimney oozing out fiery smoke.
 Its toes were like knives as it had sharp nails on its toes.

-Belinda and her pets always brag highly about their bravery.
+Belinda and her pets always bragged highly about their bravery.
 Belinda considers herself brave equal to many bears.
 Ink and Blink thought that they were so strong and brave that they could chase the lions and force them to run away.
 Mustard finds himself brave enough to defeat an angry tiger.
 But Custard never considered himself brave and never boasted about his power.
 On the contrary, he behaved as a coward.
-He always kept crying and seeking a nice safe place for himself.
+He always kept crying and seeking a nice, safe and quiet place for himself.

 That’s why, Belinda used to tease and irritate the dragon rudely.
 Her pets also made fun of dragon and sarcastically called him ‘Percival’ who was a brave knight in the army of King Arthur.
 Belinda and her pets used to laugh at the dragon who was really and truly a coward.
-They used to make fun of him mercilessly and loudly while sitting in the red wagon.
+They used to make fun of him mercilessly and loudly while sitting in the red wagon which used to shake due to their laughter.

 Belinda laughed so loudly that she would shake the house and the whole house would echo with the laughter of the pets.
-Ink and Mustard would ask the dragon about his age in order to make fun of him and the dragon would seek a nice safe place to hide himself.
+Ink and Mustard would ask the dragon about his age in order to make fun of him calling him a baby who is scared of fight and violence and the dragon would seek a nice safe and cozy place to hide himself.

 Suddenly, they all heard an unpleasant sound.
 Mustard growled out of fear.
 They all looked around.
 Ink and Belinda uttered a loud cry because they saw a pirate who entered the house through a window.